Allentown Fairgrounds: Current attractions

-During the rest of the year (apart from the week prior to and the week of the fair), the area beneath the grandstand, and an adjoining building, together host an indoor farmers' market, usually open Thursdays, Fridays, and Saturdays, but also open additional weekdays before and/or after major holidays.
+During the rest of the year, with the exception of the week before and after the fair, the area beneath the grandstand, and an adjoining building, together host an indoor farmers' market, usually open Thursdays, Fridays, and Saturdays, but also open additional weekdays before and after major holidays.

 The Agriplex buildings also host a wide variety of events throughout the year, which are listed separately on the fair's Web site.